A look at the geology of Myanmar's Mogok Stone Tract, home to pigeon's blood rubies and so much more…

 Intrusive igneous rocks in Mogok are predominantly nepheline syenite.
-Dating granite in the Mogok area by 40Ar/39Ar in biotite gave an emplacement age of 15.8 million years.
+Dating granite in the Mogok area by 40Ar/39Ar in biotite gave a minimum emplacement age of 15.8 million years.
 Dating metamorphic rock using biotite revealed the age of 19.5–16.5 million years.
 The U-Pb dating using inclusions of zircon in ruby revealed the age to be 32–31 million years old (cited in Yui et al., 2008).

 Exploration and petrogenesis studies suggest that corundum deposits in this area involve high-grade metamorphism at temperatures of about 600–650° C, with pressures of approximately 4.5 kbar (Barley et al., 2003).

 Correlation studies between the metamorphic and igneous rocks reveal that there were two metamorphic processes, namely Early Jurassic regional metamorphism and Early Tertiary metamorphism.
 These high-grade metamorphic processes likely occurred during the collision of Indian and Eurasian plates at 65–55 million year ago.
 This was later followed by igneous intrusions (primarily syenite and leucogranite) during the period of 35–23 million years ago (Maung Thein, 1973; Barley et al., 2003).